Checks on your vehicle

 If you’re carrying a high-value load you can keep your engine running, doors locked and windows closed until you’re sure you’ve been stopped by a genuine police or DVSA officer.

-If you don’t stop
+If you do not stop

 Not stopping when asked to by a uniformed officer is an offence.
 The incident will be officially recorded and you’ll be interviewed later on.